Posts tagged add-ons

 Click Here to Get Started With GolfStatus!

-When it comes to player gifts at charity golf tournaments, getting it right can significantly enhance the participant experience and leave a lasting positive impression of your nonprofit.
-But what makes a gift great?
+But what makes a great gift?
 And what should you avoid?
-Drawing on feedback from GolfStatus app users—golfers who regularly play in charity golf tournaments—and industry insights, here’s a deep dive into best practices, the best and worst gifts golfers have received, and recommendations to ensure your event is up to par.
+Drawing on feedback from GolfStatus app users—golfers who regularly play in charity golf tournaments—and industry insights, here’s a deep dive into best practices, gifts that are hits and misses, and gift ideas to ensure your event is up to par.

-Key Considerations & Best Practices for Golf Tournament Player Gifts
+Best Practices for Choosing Winning Golf Tournament Gifts

 • Stay on budget.
 Great gifts don’t have to break the bank.
 Thoughtful, practical items often cost less than flashy or trendy products.
 Keep your gifts commensurate with your registration prices.
 Bake gift costs into your registration prices or make sure they’re covered by a sponsorship.